 - In Short Supply: In some situations, the option was made to seem scarce by described it as being in short supply.
 Perhaps it was described as a limited amount of a particular item for sale (e.g. "only 10 in stock"), or some other reason for the shortage was suggested.
 In other instances, a vague notion of scarce supply was simply presented instead (e.g. "limited supply").

-- For a Limited Time: In other instances, the option was made to seem scarce by described as only being available for a limited time.
+- For a Limited Time: In other instances, the option was made to seem scarce by being described as only being available for a limited time.
 The most common example of this approach was a sale for a limited time (e.g. a weekend sale, or the count-down clock on the TV infomercials).
-In a less structured way, the general statement of "act now, before it's too late" taps into this limited time scarcity too.
+In a less structured way, the general statement of "act now, before it's too late" taps into this limited-time scarcity too.

 Those general types of scarcity messages were further evaluated by Aggarwal, Jun, and Huh (2011).
 The researchers conducted two studies exploring the effects of such messaging on purchase intentions.
-Overall, the results supported the notion that both types of scarcity message were effective.
+Overall, the results supported the notion that both types of scarcity messages were effective.
 Nevertheless, creating scarcity by suggesting a limited supply or quantity appeared to be more persuasive than messages suggesting limited time.
 This was particularly true when trying to sell a product that was described in more symbolic terms (stylish and creative), rather than with more functional attributes (fast and durable).

 Later research by Burger and Caldwell (2011) added to these scarcity techniques too.
 Instead of limiting supply or time, however, the pair evaluated the effect of presenting participants with what they were led to believe was a Unique Opportunity.
 This scarcity-through-uniqueness was explored through four different studies:

 - In the first study, participants were asked to apply to take part in an experiment at a later date.
-While responding to the initial screening questions, some participants were told that, "we can't use everyone in the study."
+While responding to the initial screening questions, some participants were told that "we can't use everyone in the study."
 Ultimately all participants were accepted to take part in the later experiment.
 Nevertheless, those participants who believed their being selected was a more unique opportunity were more likely to actually chose to show up and participate.

 - In study two, Burger and Caldwell (2011) invited some participants back for a later experiment by leading them to believe their initial personality test scores were rare ("It's pretty uncommon.
 Only about 10 percent of the people who take the test fall in that range.
 But you are one of those people.").
-Other participants were invited back, but were told their scores were more common.
+Other participants were invited back but were told their scores were more common.
 Those participants believing the opportunity was more unique (and scarce) were again more likely to show up and participate.

 - In study three, some participants were told that they had won a drawing, entitling them to purchase a product (travel mug) at a reduced price.
 Other participants were simply offered the mug at that reduced price ($5, instead of $15).
 Those participants who believed the discount was more unique (because they "won" it) were more likely to purchase the mug.